 Imaging tests use x-rays, sound waves, magnetic fields, or radioactive particles to make pictures of the inside of the body.
 Leukemia doesn’t usually form tumors, so imaging tests aren’t as useful as they are for other types of cancer.
 But if leukemia is suspected or has been diagnosed, your child’s doctor may order some of these tests to get a better idea of the extent of the disease or to look for other problems, such as infections.
-(For more details on imaging tests, see Imaging (Radiology) Tests.)
+For more details, see Imaging Tests.

 A chest x-ray can help detect an enlarged thymus or lymph nodes in the chest.
 If the test result is abnormal, a computed tomography (CT) scan of the chest may be done to get a more detailed view.

 Chest x-rays can also help look for pneumonia if your child might have a lung infection.

 The CT scan isn’t usually needed for children with leukemia, but it might be done if the doctor suspects the leukemia is growing in lymph nodes in the chest or in organs like the spleen or liver.
 It is also sometimes used to look at the brain and spinal cord, but an MRI scan may also be used for this.